misfitdev/tirefi.re/.wip/docker/index.md

                     <li>Moby Dick was actually about a DevOps engineer chasing the perfect container orchestration</li>
                     <li>The real treasure was the disk space we wasted along the way</li>
                     <li>Every container thinks it's the only container that matters</li>
+                    <li>Container escape vulnerabilities are just features for the determined</li>
+                    <li>The docker/moby directory structure is a recursive metaphor for containerization itself</li>
+                    <li>Building images is fast, debugging why they don't work is eternal</li>
                 </ul>
             </div>